fedi-nabli/Super-Chip48-Emulator/README.md

 # CHIP-48 OR SUPER CHIP-8 EMULATOR

 ### The super chip-8 emulator is fully made using the C programming language.
+### For the graphics rendering, I used the SDL2 Library.
+No need for additional installations, all binary files are already included.
 <br />

 ## Usage